LABSN/mnefun/doc/overview.rst

     params.sws_ssh = 'kasga'
     params.sws_dir = '/data06/larsoner/sss_work'

+.. note:: Head position estimation is now available using
+          ``hp_type='python'``.
+Automatic bad channel detection like
+          MaxFilter provides will also be available hopefully soon.

 Using per-machine config files rather than per-script variables should help increase portability of scripts without hurting reproducibility (assuming we all use the same version of MaxFilter, which should be a